Changissnz/selfinterest/README.md

-model written of in this text, self-interest dependent on the will dependent on the motivation, does imply that an arbitrary human being, no matter how accurate the directionality of their will for their want, the motivation is not there for them to move on to success.
+model written of in this text, self-interest dependent on the will dependent on the motivation, does imply that an arbitrary human being, no matter how accurate the directionality of their will for their want, if the motivation is not there for them to move on to success, there is no chance.
 Physically, psychologically, genetically; the items in this list of three are some main categories in rationales on why the will of want does not always manifest the want in the existence of the spatiotemporal context.
 The artificial axiom is important in analyzing failures to reach the outcomes sought by self-interest.
 Despite the metaphorically great distance between the artificial axiom and the axiom in processes of actualization, the artificial axiom does become a concern greater in psychological impact to the self of any society developed past the basics of providing food, water, shelter.
 Even these